Imperial Drag (album)

-Imperial Drag is the self-titled debut studio album by American rock band Imperial Drag, released on May 7, 1996, by Work.
+Imperial Drag is the debut studio album by American rock band Imperial Drag, released on May 7, 1996, by Work.

-The album was supported with a single and music video for the song, “Boy or a Girl” (which reached No. 30 on the Billboard Modern Rock Charts and No. 54 on the UK Singles Chart), alongside a promotional single for the song, “Spyder”.
+The album was supported with a single and music video for the song, "Boy or a Girl" (which reached No. 30 on the Billboard Modern Rock chart and No. 54 on the UK singles chart), alongside a promotional single for the song, "Spyder".

 Imperial Drag was the only studio album released by the group.
-A collection of demos (titled Demos) would be released in 2005 through the (now defunct) Weedshare music distribution service.
+A collection of demos (titled Demos) was released in 2005 through the (now defunct) Weedshare music distribution service.

-Track listing
+Track listings

 CD: OK 67378

 All songs written by Eric Dover and Roger Joseph Manning, Jr.